 - Showcase the value of green spaces as an integral part of school grounds.

-Bank of Valletta (BOV) is the educational partner of BirdLife Malta’s Dinja Waħda programme.
-After an absence of a number of years, in November 2017 an agreement was again reached between BirdLife Malta and BOV, with the bank resuming its role as the educational partner of BirdLife Malta’s Dinja Waħda programme for 2017-2018.
-The bank considers Dinja Waħda as a very important resource toolkit that gives teachers and children a platform to consciously think about the green stakeholder and how we can actively protect it through our everyday decisions and actions.
-The environment is considered to be a key stakeholder for Bank of Valletta, as mentioned in their mission statement.
-The bank also considers the impact on the environment regularly as part of its decision-making process, whilst involving its people in activities targeted to raise awareness about the importance of being active ambassadors of protecting the green stakeholders and showing them how to be environmental-friendly both at work and at home.
+Bank of Valletta (BOV) is the educational partner of BirdLife Malta’s Dinja Waħda programme, helping to deliver a toolkit that gives teachers and children a platform to consciously think about the environment and how to actively protect it through everyday decisions and actions.
+BOV is committed to considering environmental impacts as part of its decision-making process whilst also involving its staff in activities showing them how to be environmental-friendly both at work and at home.